They may be viewed as one of the best bodyweight exercises ever, but can push ups reduce belly fat?

 You definitely won’t be able to do as many reps as you usually would, but you’ll still be working the body hard nonetheless.

-Here’s Austin Dunham in collaboration with Salama Mohamed discussing the best rep speed for pull ups.
+Here’s Austin Dunham in collaboration with Salama Mohamed discussing the best rep speed for push ups.

 Personally, I don’t think there is a “best” rep speed, and as I’ve mentioned, variety is the name of the game.

 So, in answer to the question, “Can Push Ups Reduce Belly Fat?”